 We are dependent on a single paper mill for the fiber used in the manufacture of our composite building products and fiber-based granules.
 This mill has the exclusive right to supply the papermaking byproducts used in our process to manufacture the granules.
-Although we believe our relationship with the mill is good, the mill could decide not to renew its contract with us at the end of 2003, or may not renew on commercially reasonable terms, and we would be forced to find an alternative supply for this raw material.
+Although we believe our relationship with the mill is good, the mill could decide to terminate its relationship with us, and we would be forced to find an alternative supply for this raw material.
 We may be unable to find an alternative supply on commercially reasonable terms or could incur excessive transportation costs if an alternative supplier were found, which would increase our manufacturing costs and may prevent our products from being competitive.
 Our composite building products also contain plastic, which is subject to wide fluctuations in pricing, quality, and availability.
-Due to higher energy costs, the price of plastic has significantly increased over the last several months.
-We may be unable to obtain sufficient quantities at reasonable prices, which would adversely affect our profitability and ability to products at competitive our products at competitive prices.
+Due to higher energy costs, the price of plastic significantly increased in early 2003, although it has recently returned to more traditional levels.
+In the future, we may be unable to obtain sufficient quantities at reasonable prices, which would adversely affect our profitability and ability to produce a sufficient quantity of our products or to produce our products at competitive prices.

 In addition, we use natural gas in the production of our fiber-based granular products.
-We manage our exposure to natural gas price fluctuations by entering into short-term forward contracts to purchase specified quantities of natural gas from a supplier.
+We manage our exposure to natural gas price fluctuations by entering into short-term forward contracts to purchase a portion of our natural gas requirements from a supplier.
 There can be no assurance that we will be effective in managing our exposure to natural gas price fluctuations.